 Relationship addiction: signs, causes, and treatment

 Relationship addiction is defined by an unhealthy preoccupation with maintaining romantic relationships at the cost of one’s own happiness and independence.
-Individuals with this addiction experience significant distress and dysfunction if they are not in a relationship, and they often engage in unhealthy patterns of behavior to maintain or enter into relationships.
+Affected individuals feel intense distress when single and often engage in harmful behaviors to secure or preserve a relationship.

-The signs of relationship addiction include fear of being alone, frequent breakups and makeups, constant need for validation, justifying abuse, prioritizing the relationship over self-care, difficulty exercising control, and having no life outside the relationship.
+The signs of relationship addiction include fear of being alone, frequent breakups and makeups, constant need for validation, excusing mistreatment, neglecting self-care for the relationship, struggling to maintain self-control, losing individuality outside the relationship and relying on sex to mend the bond.

-The causes of relationship addiction are neurobiological factors, low self-esteem, developmental experiences, co-occurring mental health disorders, and social and cultural influences.
+The causes of relationship addiction are neurobiological factors, low self-esteem, childhood trauma, co-occurring mental health disorders and social and cultural influences.

 What is relationship addiction?